Yutaka Akita: Managerial career

-After retirement, Akita started coaching career at Kyoto Sanga FC in 2008.

-In July 2010, he became a manager as Hisashi Kato successor.
-However the club was relegated to J2 League and he resigned end of the season.
+After retirement, Akita started his coaching career at Kyoto Sanga FC in 2008.In July 2010, he became manager, succeeding Hisashi Kato.
+However the club was relegated to J2 League and he resigned at the end of the season.

 He signed with Tokyo Verdy in 2012.
-In November, he resigned and became a manager for FC Machida Zelvia.
+In November, he resigned and became manager of FC Machida Zelvia.
 He was sacked in June 2013.

-On 4 December 2019, Akita officially manager of Iwate Grulla Morioka from 2020 season.
-On 6 December 2021, Akita brought his club promotion to J2 League for the first time in their history after draw against Azul Claro Numazu 1-1 in final matchweek.
-Akita left from the club in 2022 season after his club relegated to J3 League from 2023.
+On 4 December 2019, Akita was officially announced as manager of Iwate Grulla Morioka from the 2020 season.
+On 6 December 2021, Akita gained promotion to the J2 League for the first time in their history after the club drew against Azul Claro Numazu 1-1 in the final matchweek.
+Akita left the club in 2022 season after his club was relegated to the J3 League.

-On 22 December 2024, Akita announcement officially manager of newly promoted J3 club, Kochi United from 2025 season.
+On 22 December 2024, Akita was officially announced as manager of newly promoted J3 club Kochi United.